 Synchronous replication without propagation delays.
 Rapid access to applications and services is essential for your transactions, content delivery, and other business-critical processes, yet data latency associated with synchronous replication to your disaster recovery site would cause unacceptable delays.
 Axxana’s Phoenix solutions are not affected by the distance between your primary and disaster recovery data centers and therefore allow ultra-low-latency, long-distance synchronous replication.
 Contact us to learn how Axxana changes the game.

 Turn Async to Sync

-Compromising on data loss and downtime is no longer an option.
+Compromising on downtime is no longer an option.
 You’ve been using asynchronous-only replication—whether on premises or in the cloud—because it’s less costly than synchronous replication or because your data centers are too far apart to allow synchronous replication.
-You know you’re putting your organization at risk of data loss, slow recovery times, and application unavailability, but you haven’t found another way to do things.
+You know you’re putting your organization at risk of slow recovery times and application unavailability, but you haven’t found another way to do things.
 Until now….
-Axxana’s Phoenix solutions allow organizations of any size, complexity, or budget to ensure zero data loss and business continuity.
+Axxana’s Phoenix solutions allow organizations of any size, complexity, or budget to achieve continuous application availability.
 Contact us.
 We change the game.